 - individuals - DCMS-sponsored museums or applications by and on behalf of arm's-length bodies.
 This includes as part of a consortium application.
 (By arm's-length bodies, we mean organisations that are directly accountable to, and in receipt of Grant-in-Aid from central Government or from UK devolved Governments) - non-Accredited museums - organisations without a registered address in England - organisations that have not secured the minimum partnership funding for their application - applicants who have not completed RIBA Work Stage 3 as a minimum before applying, if following RIBA Work Stages.
-If not following RIBA Work Stages, applicants who have not developed their plans to the equivalent of RIBA Work Stage 3 cannot apply - applicants who do not own the land or buildings where the proposed project will take place - applicants who do not have a recent (last five years with costings updated within last two years) costed condition survey undertaken by an appropriately qualified professional or improve fixed assets that will be capitalised on your balance sheet.
-Applicants should provide evidence that the work they have applied for is urgently needed to be carried out in the next one to two years in comparison to any other work across their estate.
+If not following RIBA Work Stages, applicants who have not developed their plans to the equivalent of RIBA Work Stage 3 cannot apply - applicants who do not own the land or buildings where the proposed project will take place - applicants who do not have a recent (completed in last five years with costings updated within last twelve months) costed condition survey undertaken by an appropriately qualified professional